WasteCare Corporation

 16. Provide proper recycling bins for the various recyclables that have been chosen to be recycled.

-17. The placement of the recycling bins should be such that they achieve a balance between convenience and cluster.
-Bins should be close enough to where the waste is discarded so the people will use them.
+17. The placement of the recycling bins should be such that they achieve a good balance between convenience and clutter.
+If bins are too far away from where the waste is discarded they won't be used.
 People who work in each area can oftentimes offer good suggestions as to where the bins should be placed.
 Also, be sure to monitor the bins closely, especially in the beginning to make sure that the bins aren’t overflowing.

 18. Make sure that bins in public areas are well-marked.
-For these areas, it is best to choose bins with specialized openings, such as a hole for cans or a slot for newspapers etc. It is also important to place bins where the materials are generated.
+For these areas, it is best to choose bins with custom openings, such as a hole for cans or a slot for newspapers etc. It is also important to place bins at the location where the materials are generated.

 19. Depending on the physical layout of the building(s) and other factors, determine the best way for trash to be processed based on the addition of the recycling program.
 Keep in mind that any waste that is considered hazardous (such as red-bag waste for medical facilities) must be processed according to regulations and there is no lee-way in this area.